ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 We have these components included in Imua client chain smart contracts architecture:

-1. `Bootstrap`: The contract is used for bootstraping the Imua system, including accepting registration of validators and delegations from client chain stakers, and generate the valid genesis that could be used to bootstrap the Imuachain.
+1. `Bootstrap`: The contract is used for bootstraping the Imua system, including accepting registration of validators and delegations from client chain stakers, and generate the valid genesis that could be used to bootstrap Imuachain.
 2. `ClientChainGateway`: This is the entry point where client chain users make requests to Imuachain, as well as the endpoint that receives cross-chain messages from Imuachain.
 3. `Vault`: This is where user funds are taken into custody and managed.
 Within `Vault`, user balance is updated on-demand by Imuachain validator set through cross-chain message to reveal user’s real position (after slashing, rewarding and other impact).
 Users can withdraw from `Vault` based on grant from the gateway.
 Every specific asset should have a standalone `Vault`.
 4. `LSTRestakingController`: The controller is responsible for managing multiple `Vault`s.
 It should be the entry point for operations on `Vault`, as well as the entry point for user’s interactions with the gateway.
 It is inherited / implemented by the `Gateway`.